Anti-associative dendriform algebras

 The paper is organized as follows.
-In Section 2, we introduce the notion of rhizaform algebras as an approach of splitting the anti-associativity and prove that the diagram \eqref{CD1} is commutative.
-The notions of $\mathcal{O}$-operators and anti-Rota-Baxter operators on anti-associative algebras are introduced to interpret rhizaform algebras in Section 3.
-In Section 4, the relationships between rhizaform algebras and Connes cocycles on anti-associative algebras are given.
-In the last Section 5, we introduce various notions of nilpotency for rhizaform algebras and demonstrate that these definitions are equivalent.
-Moreover, we give the classification of $2$-dimensional rhizaform algebras over the field of complex numbers.
+In Section 2, we recall the notion of anti-associative dendriform algebras as an approach of splitting the anti-associativity and prove that the diagram \eqref{CD1} is commutative.
+The notions of $\mathcal{O}$-operators and anti-Rota--Baxter operators on anti-associative algebras are introduced to interpret anti-associative dendriform algebras in Section 3.
+In Section 4, the relationships between anti-associative dendriform algebras and Connes cocycles on anti-associative algebras are given.
+In the last Section 5, we introduce various notions of nilpotency for anti-associative dendriform algebras and demonstrate that these definitions are equivalent.
+Moreover, we give the classification of $2$-dimensional anti-associative dendriform algebras over the field of complex numbers.